fethalen/phylopypruner/README.md

 ### Input data

-PhyloPyPruner requires a multiple sequence alignment (MSA) and a Newick tree as an input.
+A multiple sequence alignment (MSA) and a Newick tree is required as an input.
+The sequences in the MSA can be interleaved (span multiple lines).

 ```
-./phylopypruner [msa] [tree]
+./phylopypruner 16s.fas 16s.tre
 ```

-FASTA descriptions and Newick names should be in one of the following formats:
-`OTU|ID` or `OTU@ID`, where `OTU` is the operational taxonomical unit (usually a taxon name) and `ID` is a unique annotation or sequence identifier.
-For
+FASTA descriptions and Newick names must match and has to be in one of the following formats: `OTU|ID` or `OTU@ID`, where `OTU` is the operational taxonomical unit (usually the species) and `ID` is a unique annotation or sequence identifier.
+For example: `>Meiomenia_swedmarki|Contig00001_Hsp90`.
-example: `>Meiomenia_swedmarki|Contig00001_Hsp90`.

 Sequence descriptions and tree names are not allowed to deviate from each other.
 Sequence data needs to be [valid IUPAC nucleotide or amino acid